Table of Contents

 Being extremely soothing and mildly astringent, rose water should be your first go-to help in case of any skin problem.

-It has been used for years in the skin-care regimen of men and women both and has shown incredible difference on the skin.
-With emitting a pleasant fragrance on applying, rose water contains anti-inflammatory properties to treat every kind of skin irritation.
+It has been used for years in the skin-care regimen of men and women both and has shown incredible differences in the skin.
+With emitting a pleasant fragrance on application, rose water contains anti-inflammatory properties to treat every kind of skin irritation.

-A lot of men spray rose water on their face before and after shaving to prep the skin for contact with razor blades and possible cuts and nicks.
+A lot of men spray rose water on their faces before and after shaving to prep the skin for contact with razor blades and possible cuts and nicks.

 Try to avoid buying rose water from the market unless you have to, instead make one safely at home by distilling rose petals with steam for a few minutes.
 Once chilled, store it in an air-tight container and keep it in the fridge for safe use for up to 30 days.